• Skip to primary navigation

 Editor's Note: Originally Published May 25, 2011.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.
 Please enjoy one of our easiest, most flavorful chicken recipes.

-Molly looking good
+Molly looking good.

-More Chicken Recipes
+More Best Recipes

-• Close up image of a chicken fajita on a white plate
+• pile of oven baked chicken legs on a white plate

 Comments